Velocities/SpeedCart/README.md

 The writing of this document was assisted by ChatGPT on Dec.
 20, 2023 Document updates:
 Jan.
-15, 2024 - Updated naming from ShopFast to SpeedCart for trademark reasons
+15, 2024 - Updated naming from ShopFast to SpeedCart for trademark reasons Jan.
+27, 2024 - Added current deployment link
+Jan.
+28, 2024 - Updated link to new location of architecture image